nlapalu/MSTS/doc/MSTS_dinuc_frequency.md

 ## Inputs:

 Fastafile is your assembly/genome in fasta format.
-The bigBed file contains nucleosome positions or read positions obtain from mapping.
+The bigBed file contains nucleosome positions or read positions obtained from mapping.
 In case of paired end reads, positions are the fragment between R1 and R2 (see MSTS_converter.py).
 In case of single reads, you have to extend your reads from 5' to 3' up to 147 bp to fit with the nucleosome size (see MSTS_converter.py,not yet implemented).

 ## Outputs: